 ● A government that inserts itself more into people’s lives while being less transparent and accountable.
 The budget plan would end requirements for state departments to post severance payouts that exceed six weeks of wages online for the public.
 The payments earned scrutiny as the state responded to COVID-19 and saw various former department heads within Gov. Gretchen Whitmer’s administration receive them upon departure amidst public outcry.
 The budget plans also give more power to unelected bureaucrats, eschew whistleblower protections that would have allowed educators at institutions of higher learning to communicate concerns to the Legislature without fear of punishment, and let teachers encourage students to have abortions.

 The House budget plans are contained within House Bills 4244-45, 4246-49, 4280-81, 4286-87, 4289-90, 4292, 4303-04 and 4309-10.

-State Rep. Mike Hoadley, of Au Gres, has announced upcoming April office hours events for people in the 99th House District in Arenac, Iosco, Ogemaw, Bay, Clare and Gladwin counties to meet with their state representative.
-The office hours meetings will take place at the following days, times and locations: • Monday, April 24 at […]
+State Rep. Mike Hoadley, of Au Gres, has announced upcoming office hours events for people in the 99th House District in Arenac, Iosco, Ogemaw, Bay, Clare and Gladwin counties to meet with their state representative.
+The office hours meetings will take place at the following days, times and locations: • Monday, Sept.
+18 from 4-5 […]